WinAContractUS

 What about SAM.gov itself?

-SAM.gov is the source of truth and it’s free.
+SAM.gov is the source of truth and it’s public.
 If you bid fewer than 5 federal opportunities a year, you don’t need any of these tools — bookmark sam.gov, save a couple of searches, set up email alerts, and call it done.
 The reason these paid tools exist is that the experience falls over once you’re bidding more than 10 opportunities a year.
 See our SAM.gov alternative page for a longer take on the trade-off.

 Which one is right for you?

 A short decision tree: If you have a capture team of 3+ and pursue $25M+ pursuits, GovWin.
 If you’re SLED-heavy with budget, Govly.
 If you do GR/policy/strategy, Bloomberg Government.
-If you do commercial enterprise SaaS RFPs at volume, Responsive (Loopio).
+If you do commercial enterprise SaaS RFPs at volume, Responsive (RFPIO).
 If you’re a small federal vendor wanting fast, cheap, federal-only search, FedScout.
 If you want the same with capture intelligence depth at federal, GovTribe.
 If you want AI bid drafting included, state + federal coverage, and the lowest blended cost — that’s us.

 Related reading